2024 Endowment Funds Award Application Information Package

 Awards from the Foundation were first made in 2007.
-Awards have been made in years when funds have been available from the growing endowments, or when funds have been donated for specific annual awards.
+Awards are made in years when funds have been available from the growing endowments, or when funds have been donated for specific annual awards.

-Literary Award; supported by The Colleen Bailey Memorial Endowment Fund
+Literary Award; supported by The Colleen and Allan Bailey Memorial Endowment Fund

 This award supports and assists emerging Saskatchewan writers in developing their craft.
 Eligible activities include fiction (adult or children) and art or photographic books.
 Research, technical manuals and audio books are not eligible.